meeshkan/webapp/README.md

 ## Contributing

-Thanks for wanting to contribute!
-Take a look at our [Contributing Guide](CONTRIBUTING.md) for notes on our commit message conventions and how to run tests.
+Thanks for your interest in contributing to our webapp!
+To propose a contribution process, please file an [issue](https://github.com/meeshkan/webapp/issues).

 Please note that this project is governed by the [Meeshkan Community Code of Conduct](https://github.com/meeshkan/code-of-conduct).
 By participating in this project, you agree to abide by its terms.